 While the Everyday Carry for Men and Everyday Carry for Women lists differ quite a lot, the everyday carry items for the car are meant for everyone.
 Of course, weather conditions and trip length are the main factors that alter the list of items needed.

 The top items the experts agree that everyone should carry in their vehicle are:

-- Bag of cat litter or sand for traction
+- Bag of cat litter/sand or traction boards

 - Bottled water

 - First aid kit